• Skip to primary navigation

 Combine the flour and salt in a large bowl until mixed.

-Then, use a fork or pastry cutter, cut in the shortening until the the mixture resembles coarse crumbs.
+Then, use a fork or pastry cutter, cut in the shortening into the flour mixture until the mixture resembles coarse crumbs.

 Bowl of dry pie crust ingredients with shortening cut in.